Non-reversible stationary states for majority voter and Ising dynamics on trees: Definitions and main results

 \begin{theorem} For $\beta>0$ sufficiently large, the Ising model on $\mathcal T^3$ defined above has a stationary measure for the Glauber dynamics which is not reversible and therefore not a Gibbs measure. \end{theorem}

 \begin{remark} The same result can be derived on trees $\mathcal T^d$ with $d$ an odd integer above three. \end{remark}

-\begin{remark} Our primary model of interest in this study was the stochastic Ising model on trees; the majority voter model can be viewed as a zero-temperature limit of it, and the coalescing particles model provides an upper bound on how quickly new voter information flows along the graph in the voter model.
-If the coalescing particles model turned out to have no non-trivial stationary state, then the voter model would have no non-frozen stationary state. \end{remark}
+\begin{remark} Our primary model of interest in this study was the stochastic Ising model on trees.
+The majority voter model can be viewed as a zero-temperature limit of it: taking $\beta$ to infinity makes each vertex align with the majority of its children when it is updated, because $J_{-k-1}>J_{-k}$.
+The coalescing particles model, finally, provides an upper bound on how quickly new voter information flows along the graph in the voter model.
+More precisely, if the voters are not presented with new information, then the voters will certainly not change their opinion.
+Suppose that the coalescing particles model turns out not to have a nontrivial stationary state.
+This means essentially that the geometry of the information flow is such that eventually no new information flows through the model.
+This then implies that the voters are not presented new information, and therefore the voter model would have no non-frozen stationary state.
+Observe that the converse statement is not true: even if new information is occasionally presented, this does not guarantee the voters to change their opinion. \end{remark}